 Amazon Shopping is the go-to for many of us – where else can you buy a baseball bat, dishware and a designer handbag all in one quick trip, after all — but it’s also a data hoarder, collecting information in 26 data areas.
 As an alternative, Surfshark recommends Etsy and Poshmark, with 12 data points.
 While they don’t offer as huge a selection as Amazon, those sites could be a safer alternative for some items.

 Some sites, including Amazon, offer multifactor authentication, where once you sign in with your password, you will be sent a code to your cellphone for an extra layer of security.
-“You might think having a strong password is enough protection, but that isn’t true; these days, having a strong password is no longer enough to protect data from being stolen,” said Perry Zheng, an engineering manager at Lyft.
-“There are many hackers out there who are experts at stealing passwords. … This adds an extra layer of security for your data.”
+“You might think having a strong password is enough protection, but that isn’t true; these days, having a strong password is no longer enough to protect data from being stolen,” said Perry Zheng, founder and CEO of Cash Flow Portal “There are many hackers out there who are experts at stealing passwords. … This adds an extra layer of security for your data.”

 Payments Between Friends